arqtv/QBOX/README.md

 The hardware and firmware for this Project is Open Source and free to use without restriction.

-Please use entirely at your own risk as no liability is assumed.
-Please see [Unlicensed](https://choosealicense.com/licenses/unlicense/) for more details.
+Please use at your own risk as no liability is assumed.
+See [Unlicensed](https://choosealicense.com/licenses/unlicense/) for more details.

 The Wiki contains more info.